 But wait a minute!
 Hadn't he just spent the night in the ship, with the doors locked?
 Yes, he had.
 So, how could someone have gotten inside his ship and ...
-Suddenly he realized, the gold must have been particle-beamed into his ship during the night while he slept!
+He realized the gold must have been particle-beamed into his ship during the night while he slept!
 How odd.

-But, just in case he was wrong about that particle-beam stuff, he decided he'd better check to make sure he really was alone in the ship.
-He made his way back from the entryway, through the main body of the ship, and then the short distance to the cockpit.
+But, just in case he was wrong about that, he decided to make sure he was alone in the ship.
+He made his way back from the entryway, through the main body of the ship, and the short distance to the cockpit.

 The cockpit door was open, as always, since it never actually had a door, it was just a doorway.
 He stopped a few feet from the entrance.
 Except for the hidden corners on either side of the doorway, he had a clear view inside the cockpit.

-He threw the only thing he had on him, his left shoe, through the doorway into the cockpit to startle any prowlers, if there were any, into revealing their position.
+He threw the only thing he had on him, his left shoe, through the doorway into the cockpit to startle any prowlers into revealing their position.
 The shoe bounced off the instrument panel and fell to the floor.
 Aside from that, nothing happened.
 Baub then bolted into the cockpit, spun around, and went into a crouch with his hands out in front of him, ready for hand-to-hand combat, just like they taught him in driver/combat training.

 "Don't ever do that again!"
 Baub hissed.

-"I'm sorry," Dak said.
-"It's just that you really surprised me.
-And I had a hangover anyway, and ..."
+"I'm sorry," said Dak.
+"You really surprised me.
+And I had a hangover, and ..."
 Dak was looking down at the barf now covering his shoes and dripping off the edge of the entry ramp.

-Baub watched while Dak wiped off his shoes, then he invited him inside the Mraclys.
+After Dak wiped off his shoes, Baub invited him inside the Mraclys.

 "Come and see what someone left me," Baub whispered.

-[Stay tuned for the further adventures of Baub!]
+[Stay tuned for the further adventures of !]

 [Editor's note: It never continues.
 Sorry.]